alishdipani/Old_Website/_posts/2019-06-28-Simple-Plots-in-Rubyplot.md

 This calculation of `abs_x_left` and `abs_y_left` is done by the multibars code which will be explained in the next blog.

 # Bubble plot
-An example of scatter plot with code is:
+An example of Bubble plot with code is:
 ```ruby
 @figure = Rubyplot::Figure.new
 axes = @figure.add_subplot!
 0,0